tanayagar/Alleviate/README.md

 # Alleviate

-Health Services Platform using NLTK and Deep Neural Network
+Health Services Platform using NLTK and Deep Neural Network.

 # Description
 A Chat Bot which uses Deep Neural Networks and NLTK to answer any health-related queries.
 Also uses Sentiment Analysis from Google Natural Language API and Places API to mine Hospital reviews and provide suggestions accordingly.